kyma-project/kyma/docs/monitoring/03-01-alertmanager.md

 type: Details
 ---

 Alertmanager receives and manages alerts coming from Prometheus.
-It can then forward the notifications on fired alerts to specified channels, such as Slack or VictorOps.
+It can then forward the notifications about fired alerts to specific channels, such as Slack or VictorOps.

 ## Alertmanager configuration